Bestvina-Brady discrete Morse theory and Vietoris-Rips complexes: Vietoris--Rips complexes and the Morse condition

 \section{Vietoris--Rips complexes and the Morse condition}

-Given a metric space $X$ and a parameter $t$, a natural simplicial flag\footnote{Recall that a simplicial complex is \emph{flag} if every finite collection of vertices pairwise spanning edges spans a simplex.} complex one can produce is the Vietoris--Rips complex $\rips_t(X)$.
+Given a metric space $X$ and a parameter $t$, a natural simplicial flag complex one can produce is the Vietoris--Rips complex $\rips_t(X)$.
+(A simplicial complex is \emph{flag} if every finite collection of vertices pairwise spanning edges spans a simplex.)
 We recall the definition here.